 What are Faculty Advocates?

-Faculty Advocates are students who are elected to represent students in their faculty and lobby the University.
-Faculty Advocates are responsible for creating change on campus and provide insight of the student experience to high-level university meetings.
-Being a Faculty Advocate is a fantastic opportunity to lead students in your faculty.
+Faculty Advocates are students who are elected to represent students in their Faculty and lobby the University.
+They are responsible for creating change on campus and providing insight of the student experience to high-level university meetings.
+Being a Faculty Advocate is a fantastic opportunity to lead students in your Faculty.
+Check out the Faculty Advocate job description for more information.

 Your Faculty Advocates